-- Issue print is not supported. - Nested tables are not supported.
+- Issue print is not supported.

+- Nested tables are not supported.

+- Linked crosstabs are not supported.

+- Frames around individual tables and background colors of individual tables are not supported.

 You can find a description of all options used in the TXT export module in this chapter.
 The options can be modified using the methods LIXSetParameter(..."TXT"...) and read by calling LIXGetParameter(..."TXT"...).